Clad in sports jerseys, friends say farewell to student killed in Parkland shooting

-BOCA RATON, Fla. - Hundreds traveled to Boca Raton Saturday for a Mass and viewing for a Marjory Stoneman Douglas High School student who was killed along with 16 others Wednesday.
+BOCA RATON, Fla. - Hundreds traveled to Boca Raton on Saturday for a mass and viewing for a Marjory Stoneman Douglas High School student who was killed along with 16 others Wednesday.

 But instead of suits and ties, most mourners dressed in sports jerseys -- a fitting tribute for 17-year-old Joaquin Oliver, a well-liked teen who went by the nickname "Guac."